Recommended places of interest and activities for groups interested in war history

 - Tromsø Cemetery: Tromsø has the northernmost cemetery in the world for British war graves from World War II, located at Tromsø Cemetery.
 Most of those buried in Tromsø had been part of the Allied convoy traffic to Murmansk.

-- Join the Historical City Tour with Tromsø Budget Tours to discover the secrets of the Gateway to the Arctic and the city's centuries-long history.
+- Join a historical City Walk with Tromsø Budget Tours and discover the gateway to the Arctic’s secrets, and learn about the city's centuries-long history.